Chapter 11

 "You know, don't you?"

-Luke nodded; his mind was in turmoil.
+Luke nodded; but his mind was in turmoil.
 He had to warn the members of the High Council about the situation here on Wegoyy as soon as possible.

 "It has happened only once.
 I've learned to obey to the rules here.
 At the moment I'm doing fine.
 That guard Ian is more or less protecting me, so I won't do anything foolish."
 Liane continued on a whispering tone.